caksoylar/zmk/docs/blog/2025-xx-xx-zephyr-4-1.md

 ### Bootloader Setup

 With the version bump, the previous method to enable `&bootloader` has been disabled.
 Instead, ZMK is introducing _boot retention_, which as a side effect also enables `&bootloader` for SoCs which previously didn't work with said behavior, such as the STM32F072.
 To set up boot retention for your board, please read through [the dedicated page](/docs/development/hardware-integration/bootloader).
+No changes are needed for shields.

 ### nRF52840 NFC Pins as GPIO

-If your board or shield is using either of the nRF52840 NFC pins, as is often done with the XIAO nRF52840, you'll need to migrate an additional piece.
+If your board or shield is using either of the nRF52840 NFC pins, as is often done with the XIAO nRF52840, you'll need to perform an additional update.

 #### Remove deprecated Kconfig symbol

 Previously, using those pins required enabling `CONFIG_NFCT_PINS_AS_GPIOS=y` in some Kconfig file.
 That Kconfig symbol has been removed, so remove any use of that Kconfig symbol from your board/shield.

-#### Set Up NFC GPIO devicetree
+#### Set up NFC GPIO devicetree

 The following should be added to the board or shield's devicetree, e.g. in `<board>.dtsi` or in a board specific shield overlay file like `<my_shield>/boards/xiao_ble.overlay`: